 In aged care, students should attempt to identify and classify pain - for example, acute, sub-acute or chronic and somatic, visceral and neuropathic.
-Students should recognize that pain is a biopsychosocial phenomenon. and therefore its experience should be validated and addressed with active and passive approaches.
+Students should recognize that pain is a biopsychosocial phenomenon.19 Therefore, its experience should be validated and addressed with active and passive approaches.
 This permits appropriate decision-making.
-Non-pharmacological interventions - heat and cold packs, quiet spaces, mobilization and exercise - are always first-line.
+Non-pharmacological interventions - heat and cold packs, guiet spaces, mobilization and exercise - are always first-line.
 Given its regular prescribing in a hospital setting, simple analgesia should be used at a reduced frequency and duration.
-For example, paracetamol 1g three-times-daily provides a buffer in older people who are malnourished, underweight (generally <50kg) and likely to have decreased hepatic mass.
-For a 50-kilogram patient, the 1g three-times daily of paracetamol equates to approximately 15 mg/kg every four-to-six hours, or 60mg/kg/day (not exceeding 3g daily).
-Also, students should be cognizant of non-steroidal anti-inflammatory contraindications found in older patients of asthma, gastrointestinal ulcers, blood dyscrasias, and renal disease/injury.
+For example, paracetamol 1g threetimes-daily provides a buffer in older people who are malnourished, underweight (generally <50kg) and likely to have decreased hepatic mass.20 For a 50-kilogram patient, the 1g three-times daily of paracetamol equates to approximately 15 mg/kg every four-to-six hours, or 60mg/kg/day (not exceeding 3g daily).
+Also, students should be cognizant of non-steroidal anti-inflammatory contraindications found in older patients such as asthma, gastrointestinal ulcers, blood dyscrasias, and renal disease/injury.1 lean body mass, reduction in mobility and interaction with the cytochrome p450 system.
+Commonly, antidepressants, anticholinergics, antibiotics and diuretics have unintended consequences in older people.
+Medical students should consider the updated Beers22 and STOPP/START23 criteria which highlight potentially inappropriate medications in older patients for the purposes of prescribing and deprescribing.
+In both the hospital and community setting, involving pharmacists is vital.